bulutyazgan/webdev/README.md

-Starting over from the basic's to refresh my memory on webdev.
+Starting over from the basics to refresh my memory on webdev.